HL7/davinci-ecdx/input/pagecontent/requesting-attachments.md

 ##### Supply the Requested Attachments for Each Line Item and Code

-the Requested Attachments and the corresponding coded requests and/or line item numbers are communicated back as Attachment parameter parts.
+The Requested Attachments and the corresponding coded requests and/or line item numbers are communicated back as Attachment parameter parts.
 The actual attachment is communicated as a FHIR resource in the Attachment.content parameter part, often a [DocumentReference] containing Base64 encoded FHIR and non-FHIR documents.
 What attachments are returned are determined by the [LOINC attachment codes] in the CDex Attachment requests in Task.input "code" slice.
 Line item numbers associated with a requested item are communicated in the Attachment.LineItem parameter part.

  <!-- What attachments are returned are determined by the CDex Attachment requests in `Task.input` "code" or "query" slices.
 These may be coded in LOINC or non-LOINC, free text, or FHIR RESTful search syntax queries.
 Codes are represented in the Attachment.code parameter part in the `valueCodeableConcept.Coding` field and free text or FHIR RESTful search syntax queries are represented in `valueCodeableConcept.text` field.
 Line item numbers associated with a requested item are communicated in the Attachment.LineItem parameter part.
   -->